 Stone’s remark to David Corn of ‘Mother Jones’ is possibly telling: “why do you care about the facts?”
-Stone is known not only for his fondness for expensive tailored clothes – he boasts of owning more than 100 silver neckties – but for his fondness for tailoring the truth to suit his own ends, including in various elaborate conspiracy theories which he’s promulgated over the years, such as in his book repeating the often-made claim that LBJ had JFK assassinated (which was also the KGB’s assumption at the time, coincidentally…) This hobby – of spreading elaborate rumours of high-level wrong-doing – is one that Roger Stone shares with Julian Assange.
+Stone is known not only for his fondness for expensive tailored clothes – he boasts of owning more than 100 silver neck ties – but for his fondness for tailoring the truth to suit his own ends, including in various elaborate conspiracy theories which he’s promulgated over the years, such as in his book repeating the often-made claim that LBJ had JFK assassinated (which was also the KGB’s assumption at the time, coincidentally…) This hobby – of spreading elaborate rumours of high-level wrong-doing – is one that Roger Stone shares with Julian Assange.

 Is Stone lying about specific details in order to create a fog of rumours and wrong information, so that Stone can then later discredit investigations into links between him, Trump, Russia and Farage?

-The point here is that Stone now has you doubting the truth of any facts.
+The point here is that Stone now has you doubting the basis of facts.
 So now he and others can shape a ‘narrative’ of the truth for you.
 Something Stone has in common with Vladimir Putin’s advisor and close ally Vladislav Surkov is that the flamboyant, profanity-spewing Stone considers himself to be an artist.
 “Politics with me isn’t theatre” he told the Weekly Standard’s Matt Labash in 2007.
 “It’s performance art.
 Sometimes, for its own sake.”

 As the late Science Fiction author, Thomas M Disch, said of his sometimes-friend, sometimes denouncer to the FBI, the Da Vinci of fake universes and of “fake fakes”, Philip K Dick:

-“the term con-artist features the word ‘artist’.”
+the term con-artist features the word ‘artist’.”